McPoozle/dnd-notes/content/Venix/Duchies/West/Balm Sure.md

 >The Bramblevales hosted a Costume Ball for the local nobility and [[Lacrimiteres Mailbox|The Party]] was invited as thanks for solving the Safari incident
 >	~40 attendees; Ai overheard Jan arguing with the Bramblevales before Valerie Keravick collapses from poison.
 Mia and Maxim initially blamed by Jan as they provided the poisoned bread.
 Party stabilizes her and are put in charge of finding the culprit.
 Poison was Spider Venom
 >
->	Investigated the servants, finding that a young new-hire Gil had poisoned the bread on orders given on a paper note ("974201 burn").
+>	Investigated the servants, finding that a young new-hire Gil had poisoned the bread on orders given on a paper note ("974201 burn") presumably from Jan.
 Knew that spilling the beans could get him killed but trusted us to keep him safe
 >
 >	Code on paper unlocked a safe in Jan's office with a vial of more Spider Venom alongside ledgers and other paperwork and a map marking the location of the [[Balm Sure#Scarlet Palm Hideout|Scarlet Palm Hideout]]
 >Afterwards marked as a [[Adventure Guild Ranks|Ruby]]-ranked quest but reward never got placed